 Being an effective change agent begins with you.

-Students who have participated in similar circles have reported what a privilege it is to listen deeply to others and to have space to focus on an aspect within their life with both support and accountability of a community.
 ETC Circles allow students to step out of the silos that are created by activities, class year and majors, in order to genuinely engage with peers who are outside their everyday realm.

 “ETC Circles has consistently been the most meaningful part of my semester and I am endlessly glad that I chose to participate.
 I have made incredible friends, and learned how to connect with others in a way I never have before.
 It has been so refreshing and supportive at a time when I really needed those things.
 It also taught me a lot about how I want to carry myself as a person and I can use my empathetic listening skills for the rest of my life.
 It stands out as one of my favorite parts of my Mac experience.
 I truly feel this is a radical program and believe that more spaces like this could really revolutionize human experience.”